oxford-robotics-institute/radar-robotcar-dataset-sdk/README.md

 # Which will print
 #  --datasets: Comma separated list of datasets to download (None is all)
-#  --download_folder: Download folder (otherwise just list matching downloads)
+#  --download_folder: Download folder (otherwise just list matching downloads).
+Please note on Linux this folder
+#       cannot be in `/tmp` as some distros cannot run executables there.
 #  --sample_dataset: Sample dataset to download (one of `Tiny|Small|Medium|Large`).
 #    If provided --datasets and --sensors are ignored.
 #  --sensors: Comma separated list of sensors to download (None is all)